dccuchile/wefe/doc/user_guide.rst

 1. Load the models:

-Load the glove twitter models.
-This models were trained using the same dataset, but varying only in the dimensions of the embeddings.
+Load three different Glove Twitter embedding models.
+These models were trained using the same dataset varying the number of embedding dimensions.

 >>> model_1 = WordEmbeddingModel(api.load('glove-twitter-25'),
 >>>                              'glove twitter dim=25')